sf-wdi-44/js-objects/README.md

 </details>

+## Special Object Types

-#### Note: Arrays are just special objects!
-An array is an object with numerical keys.
+* Arrays are just special objects!
+An array is an object that has numerical keys and is "[iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#Builtin_iterables)".

+* Functions are special objects that are callable.

+* ES6 added even more types of objects.
+Here are just a few:

+  - `[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)`s are like objects you can easily loop over.
+They store key-value pairs, but they're iterable like arrays.
+Consider a map when you don't know what keys you will have ahead of time.
+They're also great if you need keys that aren't strings.

+  - `[Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)`s are iterable lists of unique values.
+They don't allow duplicates, and they basically treat each entry as both a key and a value.

 ## Independent Practice
 Refine the skills covered in this workshop with this [training](https://github.com/SF-WDI-LABS/js-objects-training).